-The As for the overturning circulation, the expanded sea-ice in the Labrador Sea leads to a deep water formation outside the normal deep water formation areas further south.
+The expanded sea-ice in the Labrador Sea leads to a deep water formation outside the normal deep water formation areas further south.
 The sea-ice formation process includes brine rejection, which leads to saltier, and thus more dense surface waters (Zhong et al., 2011), initiating overturning and thus leading to the deep water formation and an increased AMOC from 5 up to 20 years after the eruptions in this study.
 The increased AMOC then in turn corresponds to the positive anomaly in the subtropics to mid-latitudes of the BTS.

-The increased AMOC after the four large volcanic eruptions in this study is consistent with other studies (Otterå et al., 2010; Zanchettin et al. Less of a consensus however, exists on the timing of the increase in AMOC, which may be due to the different volcanic forcings, models and initial conditions, from which the experiments were initiated, that were used.
+The increased AMOC after the four large volcanic eruptions in this study is consistent with other studies (Otterå et al., 2010; Zanchettin et al., 2012; Swingedouw et al., 2015).
+Less of a consensus however, exists on the timing of the increase in AMOC, which may be due to the different volcanic forcings, models and initial conditions, from which the experiments were initiated, that were used.
 Otterå et al. (2010) showed the peak increase 5-10 years after the eruptions in their simulations, whereas Zanchettin et al. (2012) displayed an increased AMOC 11-15 years after volcanic eruptions, and Swingedouw et al. (2015) found the AMOC increase 15-20 years after the eruptions.
-In our case, the phase of the AMOC in the beginning of the runs is similar for the different ensemble members, which means that Halloran et al. (2020), analyzing oxygen isotope variability recorded from Iceland and the PMIP3 last millennium ensemble, concluded that the initial conditions are not as widely spread out.
+In our case, the phase of the AMOC in the beginning of the runs is similar for the different ensemble members, which means that the initial conditions are not as widely spread out.

-Cross sections of barotropic streamflow (BTS) and Atlantic meridional overturning circulation (AMOC) ensemble mean anomalies for a) 2 years, b) 3-5 years, c) 6-10 years, d) 11-20 years and e) 21-30 years after the four large cruptions.
+Figure 4.
+Cross sections of barotropic streamflow (BTS) and Atlantic meridional overturning circulation (AMOC) ensemble mean anomalies for a) 2 years, b) 3-5 years, c) 6-10 years, d) 11-20 years and e) 21-30 years after the four large eruptions.
 0-1850 CE climatology in contours.
 For the BTS anomaly (left panels), negative absolute values indicate anti-clockwise rotation and positive absolute values indicate clockwise rotation.
 For AMOC (right panels), negative anomalies correspond to a decrease in stream flow, positive anomalies correspond to an increase in stream flow.
-Anomalies are with respect to the 0-1850 CE background climatology.
-2σ significant areas are stippled, same feedback cycle took place in the pre-industrial millennium.
-In addition, they demonstrate that a third of the multidecadal Arctic sea-ice variability can be explained by natural external forcing.
+Anomalies are with respect to the 0-1850 CE backgroppd climatology.
+2σ significant areas are stippled.

 Zanchettin et al. (2012) simulated the ocean-atmosphere response to large volcanic eruptions, and concluded that the seaice extent and corresponding deep ocean convection in the North Atlantic was dependent on the initial state of the ensemble member.
 This led to different model ensembles having different spatial patterns when it comes to deep convection in the North Atlantic.
-The studies study from Zhong et al. (2011) about the onset of the LIA also concluded the response to be depended on the initial state of the North Atlantic, as only 2 out of 4 simulations (one warm and one normal NA state) lead to a cooling long enough to resemble the LIA.
-Compared to their study, our NA state is relatively warm, but it is hard to compare as a different model and set up were used to war and to create the model's ensemble spread by perturbing the atmosphere.
-While this was done to include a proper representation of the forcing history in the previous decades, it does not allow us to investigate the effects of different ocean initial conditions (for this, an ensemble of past2k simulation would have been needed).
-It is therefore possible that the ensemble spread is underestimated.
-Another choice would have been to start the model integration from different states of the AMOC Pohlmann et al. (2004).
-An inspection of the AMOC time series, however, (Fig. A4 d) reveals that the AMOC variations do diverge quite rapidly after the start of the experiment and show a similar range at the time of the first major cruption compared to the end of the experiment.
-The only quantity where we see an increase of ensemble spread throughout the experiment is the global ocean heat content.
+The studies from Zhong et al. (2011) about the onset of the LIA also concluded the response to be depended on the initial state of the North Atlantic, as only 2 out of 4 simulations (one warm and one normal NA state) lead to a cooling long enough to resemble the LIA.
+Compared to their study, our NA state is relatively warm, but it is hard to compare as a different model and set up were used.